Putting Your Baby to Sleep When They’re Sick

 Tip #1

 Follow wake windows, but more importantly watch for sleepy cues.
 They may not last as long as usual, that's ok!
-See average wake windows by age below:
+Learn more about wake windows and sleepy cues here!

 Tip #2